 “Cancer is a word that can stir up many fears and emotions,” added Bell, “but making sure you fully understand your diagnosis can help you feel more in control of the situation.”

-The NCI also provides a set of suggested questions that people can ask a doctor about their diagnosis.
+The NCI also provides a set of

 “If you ever find yourself faced with a cancer diagnosis […] [b]efore you go into a panic mode, I say take a deep breath, be calm, gather as much information as you can about what type of cancer you’re dealing with, what the odds are for the type of cancer that you have, and then go from there, because if you know what you’re dealing with, it’s not so frightful.”